InfinityVM/InfinityVM/book/src/chain/README.md

 ## Technical Architecture

-We have built InfinityBFT on top of [Berachain's Beaconkit](https://github.com/berachain/beacon-kit/tree/main) which provides the base architecture separating consensus from execution.

-To better understand the architecture of the Infinity L1 and the optimizations we have made, please read:
+To better understand the architecture[^note1] of the Infinity L1 and the optimizations we have made, please read:

 - [<u>Block Lifecycle</u>](./lifecycle.md): Overview of the end-to-end lifecycle for proposing blocks, processing blocks, etc.
 - [<u>Optimistic Payload Building</u>](./optimistic-payload.md): Performance optimization to prematurely build execution payloads
 - [<u>Fork Choice</u>](./fork-choice.md): Enshrining offchain compute into the fork choice of the Infinity L1

 **Note:** It isn't required to understand any of these sections to build with InfinityVM.

+[^note1]: We bootstrapped InfinityBFT with [Berachain's Beaconkit](https://github.com/berachain/beacon-kit/tree/main) which provides the base architecture separating consensus from execution.